SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 ---

 - Make KEYs a UNIFYING concept for containers
   - Think about somehow making KEYs a UNIFYING concept for containers?
-  Special case of unsticky keys - like array indexes?
+    Special case of unsticky keys -
+    like array indexes?
 In that sense, a KEY is almost like an ITERATOR.
 In fact, an interator is somewhat better than a key.
-- We may want Find() to (optionally) return an iterator positioned at the first entry (unclear what ++ would do).
+- We may want Find() to (optionally) return an iterator positioned at the first entry (like STL).
+  - **Reason Rejected**:
+    unclear what ++ would do.
+I know what it does in STL, but thats fairly meaningless/arbitrary.
+Better to return optional<>
 - We may want a[i] or some rough analog for sequnces to get a sequence - offset by I.
   - **Reason Rejected**:
     This really only applies to randomly accessed containers (so not stack, deque etc).
     Though its possible to define for them, not usefully.
 Its probably better to just keep key as a 'key' concept for Map<>, and use 'index' - which is analagous - but different - for sequence (important difference is stickiness of assocation when container is modified).

 - No Compact() methods
   - Stroika 1.0 had Compact() methods - that could be used to generically request that a container be compacted.
     We decided against that for Stroika v2 because
     1. We COULD always add it back.
     2. Its just a class of optimziations which makes sense for some backends.
 But other optimizations make snese for other classes of backends.
 You can always retain a smartptr with OUR type of backend!
 So really can be added just for \_Array<> impls.
 Note - this rationale doesn't work perfectly due to copy-by-values semantics with 'casts' but still OK.

 - [Bag\<T>](Bag.h)
   - The idea is to mimic that of a black bag (not like SmallTalk Bag\<T> which Stroika Collection<> is closest to) - but randomized collection.